 The last few years have been equally busy for the band as they cemented themselves on the Sydney circuit with a plethora of gigs at iconic venues including Frankie's, the Agincourt, the Burdekin, the Crowbar, the Factory, the Duke and Kellys.

 Dysfunction's music is fast, loud and full of energy and its themes pay homage to the tribulations of carving out a meaningful life in our ever-changing world.

 Jenna grew up on the North side of Sydney and has already tackled the US touring scene, performing shows in Chicago, Cleveland, Detroit, Kansas City, Milwaukee, Nashville and more.
 She is Dysfunction's newest member and lead singer, with her power packed vocals taking the band to entirely new levels.
 Jenna's rendition of the band's award winning song "It's Over", described by News Corp's Doug Conway as "a powerhouse song about pushing on through pain and hardship, and it’s electric stuff" is out of this world!

-Jack lives on the Northen Beaches too and is nothing short of a rhythmic maestro on the bass.
-The only competitor to have ever reached the final of the Sydney Junior Guitar Championships playing bass, Jack is without equal amongst his peers.
-His technical prowess extends to song development and production, where he forms the cornerstone of Dysfunction's writing and recording process.
-On stage, Jack delivers perfection on every song at every gig.
+Jack lives on the Northen Beaches too and is the rhythmic master of the band.
+The only competitor to have ever reached the final of the Sydney Junior Guitar Championships playing bass, Jack isn't afraid to push the boundaries of his craft.
+His technical endeavours extend to song development and production, where he forms the cornerstone of Dysfunction's writing and recording process.

-For Dysfunction he is squarely planted behind the drum kit and serves up backing vocals to boot.
-The drum kit though is his first love.
-Just ask his neighbours!
+Oli is squarely planted behind the drum kit for Dysfunction and serves up backing vocals to boot.